-While addressing the above questions, as well as other questions raised by the HPLC and IRRC in regard to rulemaking 16A-4818, the Board considered its audit process in more detail.
+While addressing the above questions, as well as other questions raised by the HPLC and IRRC in regard to the Board's rulemaking (16A-4710), the Board considered its audit process in more detail.
 In doing so, the Board realized that its regulations do not impose any specific obligation upon a licensee to comply with the audit.
-Accordingly, the Board has also revised § 13.402(c) to require a licensee to fully respond to an audit request within 30 days or another time period specified in the audit request.
-The Commissioner has now included this violation in the schedule of civil penalties.
-The schedule allows a first-violation civil penalty of \$100 increased to \$250 for a second violation and \$500 for a third violation and thereafter formal action.
+Accordingly, in the separate rulemaking at § 37.111(f) (relating to continuing education), the Board requires a licensee to respond to an audit request within 30 days or another time period specified in the audit request.
+The Commissioner, in consultation with the Board, has added this violation to the schedule of civil penalties.
+The schedule provides a first-violation civil penalty of \$100, increased to \$250 for a second violation and \$500 for a third violation and formal action for subsequent violations.
 The Board envisions that a licensee who fails to comply with an audit request will be given a citation and another audit request.
-The process may be repeated until the licensee's fourth refusal demonstrates that the Board should consider whether to suspend the licensee's license for failure to provide proof of continuing education.
+The process may be repeated until the licensee's fourth refusal demonstrates that the Board should consider whether to suspend the licensee's license or impose other discipline for failure to provide proof of continuing education.